There’s a perfect AR-15 out there for you and we’ll help you find it.

 Good, here’s some more acronyms manufacturers will throw at you.

-- MP: Magnetic Particle tested, basically x-raying the material to see if there’s any hidden cracks or voids
+- MP: Magnetic Particle tested, basically x-raying the material to see if there are any hidden cracks or voids

 - HP: High Pressure tested